 BIOLOGY B.-General Zoology, Comparative Anatomy and Embryology.
-The first half of this course outlines the general principles of Zoology.
+The first two terms are given to the study of the general principles of Zoology.
 It includes the classification of animals, with a study of selected types representing the more important classes, the distribution of animals in time and space, the physiology of the cell, the principles governing animal development, the relation of animals to their environment, and finally, the various theories offered to explain how the modification of animals has been effected.
 Laboratory work on material to illustrate these topics accompanies that of the classroom.
-The second half of the course is devoted chiefly to laboratory work in Comparative Anatomy and Embryology of Vertebrates.
+The last term is devoted chiefly to laboratory work in Comparative Antomy and Embryology of Vertebrates.
 The course is designed, in connection with the course in Botany, to prepare students for admission to the most advanced medical schools.